 The country was struggling to deal with so many ISMs: feminism, sexism, racism, domestic terrorism, pacifism, and dirty tricksterism.
 Howard University Men’s Soccer was a victim of some of these ISMs.
 After the 1971 Final, it appears that someone complained about the roster and recruitment tactics of Bison Coach Lincoln Phillips.
 His entire starting lineup was from the Caribbean and Africa.

 The championship was vacated and erased from the record books.
 The NCAA deemed the school guilty of violations that were likely commonplace at the time.

 In those days, the common refrain in society was that “Rules were made to be broken”.
 Your mistake wasn’t that you broke the rules, but that you were caught.
 The NCAA denied that technicalities were applied because an all-black team had defeated an all-white team, but surely that played a factor.

 If I’m going to complain about this documentary at all, it’s that it should be a feature-length film.
 This story could be another Remember the Titans, another perfect team.
-And I would like to hear more about how Jamaican players are intense, T&T players are laid back, and Nigerian players’ shouting is easily taken the wrong way.
-Well, I could also complain that Grant Wahl’s bald head looks like a glowing light bulb.
+And I would like to hear more about how integrating several countries on one team was not easy.
+Jamaican players are intense, T&T players are laid back, and Nigerian players’ shouting is easily taken the wrong way.
+Well, I could also complain about the lighting, because Grant Wahl’s bald head looks like a glowing light bulb in this film.